microsoft/vcpkg-docs/vcpkg/contributing/cmake-guidelines.md

   _this is a notational difference rather than a difference in result_
 - All variables expected to be inherited from the parent scope across an API boundary (i.e. not a file-local function) should be documented.
-  Note that all variables mentioned in triplets.md are considered documented.
+  All variables mentioned in [Triplet files](../users/triplets.md) are considered documented.
 - Out parameters are only set in `PARENT_SCOPE` and are never read.
   See also the helper `z_vcpkg_forward_output_variable()` to forward out parameters through a function scope.
 - `CACHE` variables are used only for global variables which are shared internally among strongly coupled